BEAT: Branding and Entrepreneurship of Assistive Technology for Social Good

 - Weeks 1 – 2.
 Value trend identifications (what they want): 10-50 interviews over the course of two weeks to identify trends of values their customer wants to solve their problem.
 Class Meet on 02/10/2020 for team updates.

 - Weeks 3-4.
 (1) Feature trend identification (how they want them): 10-50 interviews over the course of two weeks to identify trends in features needed to deliver this value to the customer.
 (2) Use cased defined: at the end of week 4 a use case presentation to the class explaining how their customer would use what they are designing and a looks like prototype demonstration.
-Class Meet on 02/24/2020 for team presentations.
+Grading So Far.
+Class Meet on 02/24/2020 for team updates.

 - Weeks 5-6.
-Looks like prototype: 10-50 interviews over the course of two weeks to identify customers input trends on their “looks like” prototype.
-Class Meet on 03/09/2020 for team presentations.
+Looks like prototype (What you may deliver): 10-50 interviews over the course of two weeks to identify customers input trends on their “looks like” prototype.
+Grading So Far.
+Class Meet on 03/09/2020 for team updates.

 - Week 13-14.
-Warping Up All! – (1) 04/27/2020: Zahn and VentureWell dry-runs and CREATE project further development.
+Warping Up All! (pretty much what you have) – (1) 04/27/2020: Zahn and VentureWell dry-runs and CREATE project further development .
 (2) 05/11/2020.
-Reporting and Final Class Gathering [ Work Lunch TBD]: . (a) Zahn presentations (Date???).
+Reporting and Final Class Gathering (Oral PRESENTATIONS) [online meeting]: . (a) Zahn presentations (Date???).
 Anyone who places as a finalist in the Zahn competition gets an automatic A grade for the semester. (b) Anyone who listed up the top 50% of the NYS CREATE teams will get an automatic A grade for the semester, and A+ if wining an award (c) Anyone who gets accepted into other national competition program or a conference gets an automatic A+ letter grade for the semester.
+(3) Final Project Report Requirements can be found here.

 Senior Design Wiki Pages (Internal Use Only)